 - Preheat oven to 450º F.

-- Add the roasted vegetables to the pot, and allow to simmer together for an additional 10-15 minutes.
+- Add the roasted butternut squash and zucchini to the chili, and simmer an additional 5 minutes.

 - Store chili for up to 3 days in the refrigerator, or up to 3 months packed in air tight containers in the freezer.